IAB TCF 2.0 Support in Audience Manager

 The Audience Manager Plug-In for IAB TCF

 Now that you have at least a basic understanding of how Opt-in works, Audience Manager can layer onto it IAB Transparency and Consent Framework (TCF) support, which is done via a plug-in into the Opt-in object.

 The Audience Manager plug-in for IAB TCF extends the functionality of Opt-in, and enables AAM customers to evaluate, honor, and forward user privacy choices to downstream partners in accordance with IAB TCF.
 It provides a standard that data controllers (that’s you as an Adobe customer) and vendors (DMPs, DSPs, SSPs, Ad Servers, etc.) can use to understand consent across the consent landscape.

 Enabling IAB TCF

-Enabling the Audience Manager Plug-in for IAB TCF is easy if you are using Launch, by Adobe, as it is a simple checkbox, as shown in the short video below:
+Enabling the Audience Manager Plug-in for IAB TCF is easy if you are using Adobe Experience Platform Launch, as it is a simple checkbox, as shown in the short video below:

 Alternatively, if you are not using Launch, you can use isIabContext=true to enable it when you instantiate the Experience Cloud Visitor.
 This initiates the IAB flow, I.e. adds another step to consent gathering, using the IAB TCF to query for the IAB TCF consent string and provides it back to Opt-in, which in turn then communicates with the Experience Cloud solutions.